Skip to main content

 Erin Ellis

 Cellist Erin Ellis leads a versatile career as a performer and teacher.
-She has performed as a soloist and chamber musician across the United States as well as in Germany, Canada, Chile, Italy, and Holland.
-Her CD recording of J. Dall’Abaco’s 11 Capricci for solo cello was recently released on Albany Records, with reviews noting “flawless” technique and “a fresh approach.”
-She is featured on several other albums, including the recently released Duruflé Requiem with the Georgia State University Choirs.
-Dr. Ellis is also an accomplished baroque cellist and has appeared with the Atlanta Baroque Orchestra, Indy Baroque Orchestra, and with members of Chatham Baroque.
+She has appeared as a soloist, chamber musician, and educator across the United States as well as in Colombia, Germany, Canada, Chile, Italy, and Holland.
+Her CD recording of J. Dall’Abaco’s 11 Capricci for solo cello, released on Albany Records, garnered positive reviews noting “flawless” technique and “a fresh approach.”
+Additional discography releases include featured soloist with the Georgia State Choirs.
+Dr. Ellis performs regularly as part of the Meliora Duo with pianist Dr. Kevin Chance.
+She is also an accomplished baroque cellist and performs as a soloist and chamber musician with the Atlanta Baroque Orchestra.

 A dedicated music educator, she maintains an active private studio and is Associate Professor of Cello at West Virginia University, where she teaches cello, coaches WVU’s graduate string quartet (Montani Quartet), and coordinates the string chamber music program.
 Her students have received recognition at the MTNA Chamber Music Competition, have been Teaching Fellows at Interlochen Summer Arts Camp, and have been awarded first prize for Collaborative Faculty Student Mentored Research at WVU.
 Her students have also been accepted to prestigious organizations such as Green Mountain Chamber Music Festival, Brevard Summer Music Festival, Sewanee Summer Music Program (as an Orchestral Fellow), Carnegie Hall’s NYO2 program, and Interlochen Academy of the Arts boarding school.
 Recent graduates have received graduate assistantships and significant stipends for continued study, including a fellowship at the Kennedy Center.
 Several of her students have received scholarships for Suzuki Cello Teacher Training and are influential teachers in the region and abroad.